joongbo/tta/README.md

 ## Introduction

+This repository is for the paper ["Fast and Accurate Deep Bidirectional Language Representations for Unsupervised Learning"](https://arxiv.org/abs/1810.04805), which describes our method in detail.

 **T-TA**, or **T**ransformer-based **T**ext **A**utoencoder,
 is a new deep bidirectional language model for unsupervised learning tasks.
-T-TA learns the straightforward learning objectives, *language autoencoding*, where the objective is to predict every token in a text sequence at once without merely copying the input to output.
+T-TA learns the straightforward learning objective, *language autoencoding*, which is to predict all tokens in a sentence at once using only their context.
+Unlike "masked language model", T-TA has *self-masking* mechanism in order to avoid merely copying the input to output.
-Rather than fine-tuning the entire pre-trained model, T-TA is especially beneficial to obtain contextual embeddings, which are fixed representations of each input token generated from the hidden layers of the trained language model.
+Unlike BERT, which is for fine-tuning the entire pre-trained model, T-TA is especially beneficial to obtain contextual embeddings, which are fixed representations of each input token generated from the hidden layers of the trained language model.

-This repository is for the paper ["Fast and Accurate Deep Bidirectional Language Representations for Unsupervised Learning"](https://arxiv.org/abs/1810.04805), which describes our method in detail.

 T-TA is a variant of the [BERT](https://arxiv.org/abs/1810.04805) model arhitecture, which is mostly a standard [Transformer](https://arxiv.org/abs/1706.03762) architecture.
-Our code is based on [Google's BERT github](https://github.com/google-research/bert), which includes methods for building customized vocabulary and preparing the Wikipedia dataset.
+Our code is based on [Google's BERT github](https://github.com/google-research/bert), which includes methods for building customized vocabulary, preparing the Wikipedia dataset, etc.

 ### This code is tested on: